Ethan Page

 Julian Micevski (born September 20, 1989), better known by his ring name Ethan Page, is a Canadian professional wrestler.
-He is signed to WWE, where he performs on the NXT brand and on sister promotion Lucha Libre AAA Worldwide (AAA).
-He is currently a double champion, holding the NXT North American Championship in his first reign and the AAA World Mixed Tag Team Championship with Chelsea Green in their first reign.
-He is also a former one-time NXT Champion.
+He is signed to WWE, where he performs on the Raw brand.
+He is a former one-time and longest-reigning NXT North American Champion, and a former one-time NXT Champion.
+He also makes appearances for WWE's partner promotion Lucha Libre AAA Worldwide (AAA), where he is a former one-time AAA World Mixed Tag Team Champion with Chelsea Green.

-Micevski is also known for his time in Total Nonstop Action Wrestling (TNA), All Elite Wrestling (AEW), and Ring of Honor (ROH).
-A tag-team specialist, he has won multiple tag team championships in many independent promotions, mainly with Josh Alexander as The North, including winning the Impact World Tag Team Championship twice, with their first reign being the longest in the title's history at 380 days.
+Micevski is also known for his time in Total Nonstop Action Wrestling (TNA), Evolve, All Elite Wrestling (AEW) and Ring of Honor (ROH).
+A tag team specialist, he has won multiple tag team championships in many independent promotions, mainly with Josh Alexander as The North, including winning the Impact World Tag Team Championship twice, with their first reign being the longest in the title's history at 380 days.
+In Evolve, he won the Evolve Tag Team Championship with ACH as the Troll Boyz.
 In AEW, he teamed alongside Scorpio Sky as the Men of the Year.

-He also owns and operates his own promotion called Alpha-1 Wrestling (A1).
+Since 2010, he has owned and operated his own promotion called Alpha-1 Wrestling (A1).